TimHanewich/Misc-Articles/The-Understanding-Gap/article.md

 That mounting pressure to *produce* is the root cause of what I am calling "**The Understanding Gap**."

 ## The Understanding Gap
-When you combine **increased pressure to produce** with a **decreased barrier to entry that is approaching zero**, the result is a *decreased level of understanding* of what was produced and how it was produced.
-In other words, a divide is forming between *what* is being produced and our *understanding of what was produced*.
+When you combine **increased pressure to produce** with a **decreased barrier to entry that is approaching zero**, the result is a dramatic increase in how much can be produced, and how quickly.
+At a certain point, the velocity becomes difficult for the human to keep up with, making it increasingly likely that we ship things we do not fully understand.
+In other words, a divide begins to form between *what* is being produced and our *understanding of what was produced*.

 Before AI, if you wanted to build a web app for your users, you had to learn programming fundamentals, front-end development, the React framework, cloud hosting, and the overall process required to achieve that goal.
 After AI, you can simply prompt an agent and let it figure out the rest.